cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 > * `cddl` (which is used for the Concise Data Definition Language,
 >   CDDL, see {{terminology}} below).

-Note that EDN is not designed to be the only text-based representation of CBOR data items.
+Note that EDN is not meant to be the only text-based representation of CBOR data items.
 For instance, {{YAML}} {{-yaml-media-type}} is able to represent most CBOR data items, possibly requiring use of YAML's extension points.
-YAML does not provide certain features that can be useful with tools and documents needing text-based representations of CBOR data items, but it does provide a host of other features that EDN does not provide such as anchor/alias data sharing, at a cost of higher implementation and learning complexity.
+YAML does not provide certain features that can be useful with tools and documents needing text-based representations of CBOR data items (such as embedded CBOR or encoding indicators), but it does provide a host of other features that EDN does not provide such as anchor/alias data sharing, at a cost of higher implementation and learning complexity.